 National TUE Pool

-Athletes defined by UKAD as being within the National TUE Pool of their sport are required to apply for a TUE before using a prohibited medication or method.
+Athletes defined by UKAD as being within the National TUE Pool of their sport are required to apply for and obtain a TUE before using a prohibited medication or method.

 International level athletes, as defined by their International Federation, are required to apply directly to their International Federation for any TUE required.

-Exceptions to submitting a TUE application in advance of starting treatment
+Exceptions to obtaining a TUE in advance of starting treatment

 TUE requests for athletes in the National TUE Pool should be submitted to UKAD for review before starting treatment.
 Only in the following circumstances should treatment begin without TUE approval: